Falaxir/nanos-world_yolks-game-panels/README.md

 # NOTE

-For now, the update branch is set on the bleeding edge.
-This will be changed back to alpha once it releases.
+The version of the game is on `release` if you want to change it to `bleeding-edge` you will probably need to edit manually the config files.

 ## Pterodactyl support

 - [x] Installation
 - [x] Launch
-- [ ] Update
+- [x] Update
 - [x] Console
-- [x] Custom launch variables*
+- [x] Custom launch variables
-- [ ] Read and Edit config file
+- [ ] Read and Edit config file*

-*Some, not all of them
+*Use the built-in file browser instead.

 ### Knowed bugs